drvinceknight/unpeudemath/_posts/2015-11-15-Visualising-markov-chains.md

 ![]({{site.baseurl}}/assets/images/mc_in_inkscape.png)

-Even if the above is not as immediately esthetically pleasing as a nice Tikz diagram (but how could it be?) it's a nice quick an easy way to visualise a Markov chain as you're working on it.
+Even if the above is not as immediately esthetically pleasing as a nice Tikz diagram (but how could it be?) it's a nice quick and easy way to visualise a Markov chain as you're working on it.

 [Here is a JuPyTer notebook with all the above